-As an ecosystem for spending crypto, building apps, and launching tokens, Ethereum is imperfect.
+As a system for processing transactions, building apps, and launching tokens, Ethereum is imperfect.
 Scaling solutions improve its usability, affordability, and speed.
-Transactions become nearly instant while gas fees approach zero.
+Transactions become nearly instant while the fees approach zero.
 Discover the fundamentals of existing Ethereum Layer 2 networks in our guide.

 The primary Ethereum network, or Layer 1, is where all transactions happen.
 Its throughput (15 TPS) does not match the demand, and each transaction takes up to five minutes on average.
 The more users, the higher the congestion and the longer the delays.
 Ethereum’s performance ceiling hinders growth, and gas fees can reach $200.

 These limitations are particularly frustrating compared to widespread centralized systems.
 Visa alone processes about 2,000 transactions per second.
-This shows how much Ethereum needs to change to achieve broader adoption.
-If it is ever to grow to serve billions of users, scaling is inevitable.
+This shows how much the network needs to change to achieve broader adoption.
+If it is ever to grow to serve billions of Ethereum users, scaling is inevitable.

 In 2023, the network is expected to implement Ethereum 2.0, an upgrade with enhanced scaling performance.
 In the meantime, Layer 2 solutions are already making the network faster, cheaper, and more usable.
 Each of them is an Ethereum-connected blockchain (or sidechain).